pajaraca/IEZ/README.md

 # IEZ
 An INS-EKF-ZUPT for Pedestrian Dead Reckoning.

+All dataset where collected using two foot mounteds MPU6050 at 100Hz and each file has two sets of measurements.

 References:

 FISCHER, Carl; SUKUMAR, Poorna Talkad; HAZAS, Mike.
 Tutorial: Implementing a pedestrian tracker using inertial sensors.
 IEEE pervasive computing, v.
 12, n.
 2, p.
 17-27, 2012.